Hsn37/MazeQLearning/README.md

 # Maze Q Learning
-The AI solves the maze using basic Q Learning.
+The AI solves a maze using basic Q Learning.

 Controls:
 '+' to speed up the agent.